-John Murray is the Founder, Senior Strategist, and Chairman of the Board of the YG Network, a non-profit 501(c)(4) dedicated to supporting conservative & center-right policies and the efforts of policymakers who fight for those policies.
+John Murray is the Founder, Senior Strategist, and Chairman of the Board of the YG Network, a non-profit 501(c)(4) dedicated to supporting conservative policies and the efforts of policymakers who fight for those policies.
 The YG movement began with Majority Leader Eric Cantor, Majority Whip Kevin McCarthy and Budget Chairman and former Vice Presidential candidate Paul Ryan.

 Prior to this, Murray served as Deputy Chief of Staff for House Majority Leader Eric Cantor (R-VA) and Communications Director during Cantor’s tenure as Republican Whip.
 Dubbed by the Leader as his “national chess piece person,” Murray oversaw communications, press, strategic initiatives and political outreach for Cantor.
 He was also instrumental in the planning and roll out of the 2010 New York Times bestseller, Young Guns: A New Generation of Conservative Leaders, authored by Cantor, McCarthy and Ryan.

 Before joining Congressman Cantor’s team, Murray was a Founder and Partner at AB+M Partners, LLC – a strategic communications and public affairs consulting firm.
 Murray has also spent time in leadership roles at a range of trade associations, corporations and public affairs firms including the Pharmaceutical Care Management Association (PCMA), America’s Health Insurance Plans (AHIP), the Pharmaceutical Research and Manufacturers of America (PhRMA), Freddie Mac and international public relations firm Burson-Marsteller.
 Murray also served in senior roles at the 1996 and 2000 Republican National Conventions, as well as with the Dole/Kemp 1996 Presidential Campaign.